 Counting grams of fat (again, the food labels!!) will give you a good idea if you're in the right range for meeting your energy needs.

-Back to our hiking lunch: add a bit of fat with sliced cheese on top of your turkey, or half an avocado on top of tuna, or buttered bread, or oil rich nuts.
+So here's how to mix things up a little: add a bit of fat with sliced cheese on top of your turkey, or half an avocado on top of tuna, or buttered bread, or oil rich nuts.

 Just don't over do it.